Inverness Caledonian Thistle F.C.: Second Scottish Cup final

-Relegation to League One, Administration, and Alan Savage takeover (2024–present)
+Relegation to League One, Administration, Alan Savage takeover and promotion back to the Championship (2024–2026)

 Inverness began the 2023–24 season in terrible form, losing eight of their opening ten games of the season in all competitions, resulting in manager Billy Dodds being sacked.
 Dodds was replaced with former Everton coach and Forest Green Rovers manager Duncan Ferguson.

 Following Ferguson's arrival results picked up slightly, but despite a January squad overhaul the club continued fighting relegation.
 Inverness finished the season in 9th place in the Scottish Championship, entering the relegation play offs.
 After beating Montrose 1–0 on aggregate in the semi-finals, Inverness lost 5–3 on aggregate to Hamilton Academical in the final, meaning Inverness were relegated to Scottish League One, the first time the club has played in the third tier since 1999.

 Following relegation, the club announced it was remaining full time, in addition to a highly controversial move of training facilities 136-miles south to Kelty Hearts' New Central Park.
 However, the move to Kelty was reversed following the resignation of Chairman Ross Morrison, with the club continuing to train at Fort George.
 On 13 August 2024, with the club on the brink of administration, they were briefly saved by local businessman and former chairman Alan Savage, who subsequently relieved Scot Gardiner as CEO, cancelled a controversial takeover proposal by Ketan Makwana's Seventy7 Ventures, and cleared debts owed by the club to various sources, including shirt manufacturers Puma.
 However, despite the efforts to stabilise the club, it was revealed in October that the club was looking likely to head into administration, with £200,000 needed by October 16 to keep the club solvent until the end of the month, and £1.2m to make it to the end of the season.